naufaltfa/coursera-python-project/README.md

-# this repo is made for my coursera python project assignment
+# This repo is made for my coursera python project assignment